Vice Guide to CopenhagenHost

 During the summer of 2018, I had the pleasure of hosting three episodes of the Vice Guide to Copenhagen.

-Check out the first two episodes below—all about the resilient queer community of Vesterbro, and the inclusive politics that drive social change in Nørrebro.
+Check out the episodes below — all about the resilient queer community of Vesterbro, the inclusive politics that drive social change in Nørrebro, and those who attempt to live outside ‘the system’ in Sydhavnen.

 In this episode, we meet Jørgen Callesen—a queer activist and the founder of Warehouse9, a cultural hub and safe space in Copenhagen's neighbourhood Vesterbro.